New Video Surveillance Puts Montebello Bus Lines on Route to Cost Savings and Increased Safety

 - An easily scaled architecture that can start small during beta/testing, but can grow to petabyte-plus size as necessary simply by adding storage nodes.

-The selection of the Transportation Security Systems (TSS) IRIS system provided the exact functionality MBL desired.
-IRIS manages the capturing of video and associated metadata from intelligent cameras.
-When stored locally, the IRIS software maintains a local database which contains the metadata.
+The selection of the Stream It system provided the exact functionality MBL desired.
+Stream It manages the capturing of video and associated metadata from intelligent cameras.
+When stored locally, the Stream It software maintains a local database which contains the metadata.
 Once the transfer to the Cloudian Hyperstore is initiated, the metadata is extracted from the database and added to each video.

 A Targeted Deployment